 Everyone who makes up the Criminal Justice System is committed to providing a good service.
 The details of their commitment are set out in a legal document known as the ‘Code of Practice for Victims of Crime’.

-Here’s an overview of the Victim’s Code, but you can also download the full code from the ‘Resources’ section of this website.
+Below is an overview of the Victim’s Code, but you can also download the full version and a helpful Beacon leaflet about your rights from the ‘Resources’ section of this website.
 If you contact Beacon, we can guide you towards getting the support you’re entitled to.

 Who is entitled to receive help?